EESI/themetagenomics/cran-comments.md

 ## Resubmission 3

 * Adjusted any use of class(x) to prevent issues from length 2 (matrix, array) output if matrix.

+## Resubmission 4

+* Fixed lapply using class issue in tests